-The children read the same book throughout the week.
+Children will read the same book throughout the week to develop their fluency and confidence.
 The first time, we work on decoding (sounding out) the words; the second time, we focus on prosody (which is reading with expression and using our storyteller voice); and finally we look at comprehension.
-We read the same book throughout the week to develop the children’s fluency.

 1. The reading practice book: Collins Big Cat Phonics for Little Wandle: